Jump to:

 Patient & family education

-When etiology of CWPS is from a musculoskeletal complaint, such as costochondritis, the patient and family should be reassured that symptoms will typically resolve in weeks or months.
+When the etiology of CWPS is from a musculoskeletal complaint, such as costochondritis, the patient and family should be reassured that symptoms will typically resolve in weeks or months.

 If CWPS is related to a secondary cause, which is not benign and more likely chronic, the patient should be given proper access to support for coping strategies, especially in the later stages of their disease.

-Cutting Edge/ Emerging and Unique Concepts and Practice
+Cutting Edge/Emerging and Unique Concepts and Practice

 In cases of thoracic nerve radiculopathy/neuropathy, cryoablation has recently been used.
-New clinical trials of cryoablation with a video-assisted thoracoscopic technique are being undertaken to improve accuracy and efficacy, and concomitantly decrease the need for repeat ablation.9
+New clinical trials of cryoablation with a video-assisted thoracoscopic technique are being undertaken to improve accuracy and efficacy and concomitantly decrease the need for repeat ablation.9

-In patients with esophageal hypersensitivity as the cause of their pain, several studies of intravenous infusion of theophylline (an adenosine receptor antagonist) has shown to have significant improvement in pain when compared to placebo.11
+In patients with esophageal hypersensitivity as the cause of their pain, several studies of intravenous infusion of theophylline (an adenosine receptor antagonist) have shown to have significant improvement in pain when compared to placebo.11

-The use of intravenous ketamine as treatment modality for CRPS and neuropathic pain has been gaining popularity, but still lacks high quality evidence.14 Findings from a systematic review suggested clinically effective pain relief in the short term, but further studies are need to prove long-term efficacy of ketamine infusion in the treatment of CRPS15.
+The use of intravenous ketamine as treatment modality for CRPS and neuropathic pain has been gaining popularity but still lacks high quality evidence.14 Findings from a systematic review suggested clinically effective pain relief in the short term, but further studies are need to prove long-term efficacy of ketamine infusion in the treatment of CRPS.15

-Gaps in the Evidence-Based Knowledge
+Gaps in Evidence-Based Knowledge

 Despite the vast number of admissions for chest pain, the process involved with the diagnosis of non-cardiac causes for chest pain very often ends up as a diagnosis of exclusion.
 The sheer number of possible diagnoses/factors for chest pain make high quality randomized, double blinded studies extremely hard to conduct.
 As a result, definitive conclusions about chest wall pain are difficult to reach due to the lack of sufficient evidence.
+More robust studies are needed for physical therapy techniques, interventional procedures (i.e. RFA, cryoneurolysis, neuromodulation, PRP), alternative therapies (i.e. TENS, acupuncture), and surgical techniques for conditions like slipping rib syndrome.
+Additional research for optimization of individualized treatment strategies and understanding factors influencing prognosis and recovery will help improve diagnostic accuracy, develop evidence-based treatment guidelines, and ultimately enhance outcomes for patients experiencing chest wall pain syndrome.

 References